k-a1d/Sift/README.md

 # **Sift**

-A simple goal-tracking application that will provide you with the necessary tools needed to achieve seemingly mountainous goals.
+A simple goal-tracking application that provides you with the tools needed to conquer your greatest goals.